 - Thinking about the well-being of occupants

-- Think safety
+- Thinking about safety

 Security also refers to the securing of data flows between communicating systems.

-- Think energy management
+- Thinking about energy management

 How to implement a Smart building IoT solution?

-Choose your objects
+Choose your devices

-Connect your objects
+Connect your devices